BM Benidorm

 TM Benidorm is a team of handball based in Benidorm, Spain.
-It plays in Liga ASOBAL.
+It plays in División de Plata de Balonmano, the second tier of Spanish handball.

 History

 The current club was founded in 1994.
 In May 2014, they were promoted to Liga ASOBAL, in which the team has been playing ever since.
 In 2020, the team played in the final of the Copa del Rey, and in 2021 they also reached the final of the Supercopa ASOBAL.
 Internationally, the team played in the 2020/21 EHF European League.

+In the 2024–25 season the team was relegated after finishing last in the league table.